Multi-Cloud Strategy for the Federal Administration: Architecture, Procurement and Compliance

 Step 3 — Confirm your constraints early (these change architecture)

-• Data residency and tenant requirements
+• Data residency and tenant requirements (see our notes on Fabric security, GDPR and network isolation)

 • Identity model (Entra ID groups, RBAC approach)